JosiahDanger/TheTea/README.md

 You will need to install as a prerequisite the [x64 .NET Desktop Runtime 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 ---

+If you are a professional here to see an example of my work as a software developer, please see [DateToday](https://github.com/JosiahDanger/DateToday) instead.

 I find that when I am brewing tea, I often become occupied with another task, and subsequently forget to remove the tea bag from my mug.
 I chose to develop this app in order to solve this problem.
 In doing so, I saw an opportunity to teach myself Avalonia and ReactiveUI / ReactiveX.